MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-recovery-guide-plan.md

 |     Printed          |     No     |
 |     Saved to file    |     No     |

-**Result:** The hint for the Microsoft Account and custom URL are displayed.
+**Result:** The hints for the Microsoft account and custom URL are displayed.

 ![Example 1 of Customized BitLocker recovery screen](./images/rp-example1.PNG)